Surfside Structured Sober Living in NJ is a comprehensive recovery program for men ages 18-35 years old.

 Surfside Structured Sober Living believes staying clean requires determination and a willingness to believe in oneself.
 Our residents build the self-esteem necessary to succeed at recovery and thrive in the world.
 The desire to take action is the only catalyst addicts need to Rebuild, Rediscover and Recover.

-Why Surfside Structured Sober Living?
+Why Surfside Structured Sober Living in NJ?

 - The CDC reports: Heroin use has almost doubled in 18-25 year old young adults over the last decade.